top of page

 That truth broke my heart.

-What I know now is that peace begins when you stop trying to hold together something that was never meant to last, and start believing you deserve ease, respect, and kindness.
+What I know now is that peace begins when you stop trying to hold together something that was never meant to last, and start believing you deserve love, respect, and kindness.

-When the relationship finally ended, it still took me more than six months to untangle everything—make choices, close chapters, sell things, move furniture, and prepare to leave.
+When the relationship finally ended, it still took me more than six months to plan my next step.
+I began facing everything I'd been avoiding.
+It was time to make choices, close chapters, face finances, downsize, sell furniture, and leave the home I loved.

-Somewhere in that process, I met a mover named Ben—two hours, $80, and a realization that being treated well is love.
-I no longer had that, and I hadn't for a long time.
+Ben’s kindness became an unexpected milestone for me.
+Two hours, eighty dollars, and a quiet realization: being treated with kindness is love.
+I no longer had that—and I hadn’t for a long time.

-It sounds small, but it was a turning point for me: love should feel like peace, not effort.
+It sounds small, but it was a turning point for me: love should be easy, and not require lots of patience or effort.

 Later, in therapy, I learned something important about myself—something many women struggle with: